just-the-docs/just-the-docs/docs/layout/minimal/default-child.md

 ---
 title: Default layout child page
 layout: default
 parent: A minimal layout page
 grand_parent: Layout
 ---

+# A minimal layout page

 This is a child page that uses the same minimal layout as its parent page.